Kyogle: Flooding

-Railway
+Transport

 Kyogle station is served by the main North Coast railway line between Sydney and Brisbane.
 A train from Sydney to Brisbane stops at 2:46am and a train from Brisbane to Sydney stops at 7:53am (only stops if there are booked passengers getting on or off at Kyogle).
 A short crossing loop used to be located at the passenger station, but when the loop was extended for 1500 m-long trains, the crossing loop was relocated to a more suitable – straighter – site outside town.

 Further north along the railway line towards Brisbane, located at Cougal, is the Border Loop spiral, where the track loops 360 degrees and eventually passes over itself.
 This loop was constructed for trains to climb from the low side (NSW) to the high side (QLD) of the McPherson Range.

 In 2012, Kyogle Council made a submission for a twice-daily train service, between Kyogle and Brisbane, which would benefit both the South East Queensland and the Kyogle regions, especially in tourism.

+The nearest airports are Ballina Byron Gateway Airport, located 79 km south east and Gold Coast Airport, located 99 km north east of the town.

 Media

 Radio stations that cover the town are ABC North Coast, River FM, Triple Z FM, and Richmond Valley Radio, a community based station.

-Kyogle receives TV channels from SBS and ABC and the regional affiliates of Seven, Nine and 10 Northern NSW.
+Kyogle receives TV channels from SBS and ABC and the regional stations of Seven, Nine and 10 Northern NSW.

 Local newspaper is served by The Northern Star.